What Is the Easiest Way to Study The Bible?

 Studying the Bible doesn’t have to be intimidating.
 This easy tutorial on how to study the Bible for beginners will walk you through every simple step!

-Maybe you are a new believer or maybe you have been in church all your life but don’t know how easy it is to dive into God’s Word with inductive Bible study methods.
-Here are some simple steps that are simple to follow in order to get the most out of your Bible study time, making it the richest part of your day!
+Maybe you are a new believer or maybe you have been in church all your life but don’t know how easy it is to dive into God’s Word with the simplified inductive Bible study method.

 Why Study The Bible

-The Bible is not just a book but is the personal revelation of Jesus Christ to His people.
-Through it we can receive hope, hear of His love for us, understand how to be more like Him and gain insight in making the best decisions in any aspect of life.
+The Bible is not only a book but is the personal revelation of Jesus Christ to His people.
+Through it, we can receive hope, hear of His love for us, understand how to be more like Him, and gain insight into making the best decisions in any aspect of life.